Product

 The Model Context Protocol

-The big advantage: Companies do not have to build custom point-to-point integrations for every assistant and every application.
+The big advantage: companies do not have to build custom point-to-point integrations for every assistant and every application.
 Instead of many special solutions, an MCP server can provide functions in a standardized way.
 This reduces integration effort and makes AI systems more flexible, scalable, and easier to maintain.

-MCP Servers in winkk AI
+MCP servers in winkk AI

-Example: A “Firmenbuch AI MCP Server”
+Example: a “Firmenbuch AI MCP server”

 • “Show me the latest available annual financial statement for company XY.”